-Shadow, Emotion, Mood, Storytelling; all of these are foundational elements of a dramatic portrait.
+Shadow, Emotion, Mood, Storytelling; all of these are foundational elements of dramatic portrait photography.
 For photographers aching to improve their grasp on the tools of dramatic portraiture, knowing where, and how to start, can puzzle even the most sophisticated of artists.

 In this tutorial you will learn:

 Few things move viewers like the emotion and mood of a well-executed dramatic portrait.
 Chris takes you step-by-step in this all-inclusive walkthrough of his advanced portrait light workflow.
 The story-telling centrality of his method lies in the understanding that crafting light should help to fulfill the narrative, not the other way around.

 By the end of this tutorial you will be able to make an informed and intelligent approach to your portrait photography lighting setup, light your sets with intent and purpose, focusing on direction, angle, and falloff as well as capture images rich in story, with cinematic lighting and styling.